StephenGlasby/StephenGlasby.github.io/index.md

 Group Theory, and Combinatorics.
 Some of his recent research in Group Theory includes bounding the number of composition factors of permutation and linear groups.
-A good portion of Stephen's research in Computational Group Theory involves designing and an analysing algorithms.
+A good portion of Stephen's research in Computational Group Theory involves designing and analysing algorithms.
 The analysis can use techniques from Graph Theory, Number Theory, and Combinatorics.
 He is is Research Fellow at the University of Western Australia and he enjoys working jointly with other mathematicians on a variety